-- Does the paper articulate a clear understanding of 'vocation,' firmly rooted in the student's own religious/spiritual tradition(s)?
-(30%) - Is this definition of 'vocation' constructed in careful dialogue with materials placed on course reserve for this purpose? - Does the paper articulate a clear sense of vocational discernment that the student has pursued in the course?
-(30%) - o Does the paper put the definition of 'vocation' to work to generate a
+• Does the paper articulate a clear understanding of 'vocation,' firmly rooted in the student's own religious/spiritual tradition(s)?
+(30%)

-- compelling narrative or argument about their vocational discernment? - Does the paper draw on adequate and appropriate course resources to formulate this discernment? - Does the paper demonstrate personal insight and creativity, particularly with regards to student's own social privilege?
-(25%): - o Does the student demonstrate critical self-reflection, particularly with regards to their own social location/privilege? - Does the paper draw on adequate and appropriate course resources in this reflective work? - Clarity of communication (15%) - Whether or not the paper has a "thesis," is it well structured and organized?
-Is it clear what the student is trying to say? - Does the student follow appropriate formatting, grammar usage, punctuation, etc.? - o Is the paper carefully proofread?
+- Is this definition of 'vocation' constructed in careful dialogue with materials placed on course reserve for this purpose? - Does the paper articulate a clear sense of vocational discernment that the student has pursued in the course?
+(30%) - Does the paper put the definition of 'vocation' to work to generate a compelling narrative or argument about their vocational discernment? - Does the paper draw on adequate and appropriate course resources to formulate this discernment? - Does the paper demonstrate personal insight and creativity, particularly with regards to student's own social privilege?
+(25%): - Does the student demonstrate critical self-reflection, particularly with regards to their own social location/privilege? - Does the paper draw on adequate and appropriate course resources in this reflective work? - Clarity of communication (15%) - Whether or not the paper has a "thesis," is it well structured and organized?
+Is it clear what the student is trying to say? - Does the student follow appropriate formatting, grammar usage, punctuation, etc.? - Is the paper carefully proofread?

-RESOURCES (available on CR unless otherwise noted):
+CHRISTIAN RESOURCES (available on CR unless otherwise noted):

 - 1. Bass, Dorothy C. & Schwin, Mark R. eds.
-Leading Lives that Matter: What Should We Do and Who Should We Be; - 2.
-Ghazali, Abu Hamid al-.
-"Book of Knowledge (Kitāb al-'llm)" in Revival of Religion's Sciences (lḥyā' 'ulūm al-dīn).
-Translated by Nabih Amin Faris, on-line edition, http://www.ghazali.org/works/bk1-sec-1.htm; - 3.
-Haughey, John C. (ed.)
-Revisiting the Idea of Vocation: Theological Explorations (note: this volume includes the essay, "Islamic Concepts of Vocation" by Marcia Hermansen): - 4.
-Hauser, Richard J. Moving in the Spirit: Becoming a Contemplative in Action; - 5.
-Hasan, Ahmad.
-"Social Justice in Islam," in Islamic Studies (available on blackboard); - 6.
+Leading Lives that Matter: What Should We Do and Who Should We Be; - 2. \Haughey, John C. (ed.)
+Revisiting the Idea of Vocation: Theological Explorations (note: this volume includes the essay, "Islamic Concepts of Vocation" by Marcia Hermansen); - 3. \Hauser, Richard J. Moving in the Spirit: Becoming a Contemplative in Action; - 4.
 LaCelle-Peterson, Kristina.
-Celebrating Tradition: Women's Identity and Vocation in Christian Perspective; - 7.
-Merton, Thomas.
-Run to the Mountain: The Story of a Vocation; - 8.
-Musallam, Adnan A. "Sayyid Qutb and Social Justice, 1945-1948," Journal of Islamic Studies (available on blackboard); - 9.
+Liberating Tradition: Women's Identity and Vocation in Christian Perspective; - 5. \Merton, Thomas.
+Run to the Mountain: The Story of a Vocation; - 6.
 Smith-Morgan, Barbara.
-Soul At Work: Reflections on a Spirituality of Working; - 10.
-Neafsey, John.
-A Sacred Voice is Calling: Personal Vocation and Social Conscience; - 11.
-Palmer, Parker J. Let Your Life Speak: Listening for the Voice of Vocation; - 12.
-Placher, William C. Callings: Twenty Centuries of Christian Wisdom on Vocation; - 13.
-Qutb, Sayyid.
-Social justice in Islam [by] Sayed Kotb.
-Translated from the Arabic by John B. Hardie; - 14.
-Yamani, Ahmad Zaki.
-"Social Justice in Islam," in Islamic Studies; - 15.
-Willimon, William H. Calling Character: Virtues of an Ordained Life.
+Soul At Work: Reflections on a Spirituality of Working; - 7. \Neafsey, John.
+A Sacred Voice is Calling: Personal Vocation and Social Conscience; - 8. \Palmer, Parker J. Let Your Life Speak: Listening for the Voice of Vocation; - 9.
+Placher, William C. Callings: Twenty Centuries of Christian Wisdom on Vocation; - 10.
+Willimon, William H. Calling Character: Virtues of an Ordained Life. - 11.
+Selections from the Bible as suitable